FlakM/blog/blog-static/content/posts/nixos_rust/04_hardening.md

 ## Hardening the backend service

-Since we are using systemd under the hood we can now change the backend service to have additional systemd settings:
+Since we are using systemd under the hood, we can now change the backend service to have additional systemd settings:

 ```nix
 systemd.services.backend = {